DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 SELECT query, table_name, lines_scanned, num_files, start_time, end_time,

-datediff(seconds, start_time, end_time) as duration
+DATEDIFF(seconds, start_time, end_time) AS duration

 FROM stl_load_commits